bisakhmondal/Distributed-Chat-Application/readme.md

 # go to backend
 $ cd backend

-# build chatapp image
+# build the chatapp image
 $ docker build -t chatapp .

-$ cd backend
 $ docker-compose up # pass -d for detached mode

 # to stop the services